Plants and microbes produce a wide spectrum of natural products, which give them their huge range of colours, flavours and scents.

 These chemicals are used to repel pests, diseases or competitors or to attract pollinators, but for humans they represent a potential source of new medicines, flavourings, antimicrobials or other useful compounds.

-Cathie Martin's lab is working to understand how and why plants and microbes make these natural products.
-With this knowledge, we are looking at ways of exploiting them to help maintain our health, to improve crops plants and to maintain a safe, nutritious food supply.
+Professor Cathie Martin’s lab is working to understand how and why plants and microbes make these natural products.
+With this knowledge, they are looking at ways of exploiting them to help maintain human health, to improve crops plants and to maintain a safe, nutritious food supply.

 Professor Anne Osbourn also leads a research group investigating the structure, function and evolution of natural products, in particular in crop and model plants.